AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/quarterly-release-archive/r1-release-activity/r1-preview-3.md

 * Mobile Apps
 * Outlook Add-in

-For more information about how to customize the Workfront terminology using a Layout Template, see the "Customizing Terminology" section in "Creating and Managing Layout Templates" and the "Understanding the Implications of Customizing Object Names" section in [Understand objects in Adobe Workfront](../../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).&nbsp;<!--WRITER
+For more information about how to customize the Workfront terminology using a Layout Template, see the "Customizing Terminology" section in "Creating and Managing Layout Templates" and the "Understanding the Implications of Customizing Object Names" section in [Understand objects in Adobe Workfront](../../../../workfront-basics/navigate-workfront/workfront-navigation/understand-objects.md).
-<iframe class="mt-media" src="assets/201701616?title=0&byline=0&portrait=0" width="640px" height="360px" frameborder="0" allowfullscreen></iframe>
--->&nbsp;&nbsp;

 ## Include Approval Start and End Dates in Reports